 Fear of getting out of our comfort zone can be one of our greatest limitations to meeting our full potential…in therapy, our careers, our relationships, and in life.

 Boy, was I looking forward to this quiet time!
 I had a list of plans, such as getting a long nap, working out, and so on.
 When the time finally came and everyone was out of the house, I found myself unexpectedly uncomfortable and out of place.
-I am so used to activities and responsibilities that come with marriage and parenthood that not having these, even for the brief time, felt strange.
-Even though this was good for me, I was not used to this.
+I am so used to activities and responsibilities that come with marriage and parenthood that not having these, even for a brief time, felt strange.

 This comfort zone is one of the strongest forces holding people in their current place in life.
 It is so strong, that even when we know that a change is needed in our life, or even in our child’s life, we will hesitate and unconsciously resist the change.

 I met with a young lady who had recently figured out she was holding up an invisible wall between herself and others in order to keep from getting hurt.
 Painful losses in her life had left her fearful of losing another person close to her and this wall was defense mechanism.
 Evident to her and to me, this wall was keeping her from meaningful friendships, some that could even help her to heal from her past.
 “I’m comfortable with my wall” she shared.
 This wall was part of her for many years, and there was so much fear and discomfort in the thought of pulling down the wall.

 “I’ve been taking care of him for so long”